mamaggie/maggiema.rbind.io/content/authors/maggie/_index.md

 I am graduating from the University of Toronto this April with two majors in Statistics and Human Geography, and a minor in Geographic Information System (GIS).

 My research interests lie at the intersection of spatial statistics and data viz/human-computer interaction (HCI).
 My previous professional and academic experience mostly involved predictive Bayesian modeling, spatial analysis (GIS & INLA in R), interactive map design, and Engineering consulting.
 My career goal is to leverage spatial data and visualization design principles to generate data-driven insights and solutions which deliver tangible social impact and drive businesses decisions.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resume{{< /staticref >}}.